 4.2.
 Measurement errors

-In the case of traffic sensors, measurement errors mainly arise from sensors malfunctions and/or switching off.
-This leads to partly or entirely non-existent data for some period.
+In the case of traffic sensors, measurement errors mainly arise from sensors’ malfunctions and/or switching off.
+This leads to partly or entirely non-existent data for some periods.
 Missing periods, empty variables, and suspicious uncharacteristic values may indicate periods of malfunction.
-Unfortunately, this data coming from a second-hand source, we cannot exactly know when a sensor malfunctioned, especially if the malfunction occurred during a 15-minute interval.
-It’s a fact that we cannot know if a sensor is incorrect without performing a simultaneous manual count on its road.
-We have performed under the assumption that the data given is without measurement errors with the exception of missing data.
+Unfortunately, these data come from a second-hand source, so we cannot exactly know when a sensor malfunctioned, especially if the malfunction occurred during a 15-minute interval.
+It’s a fact that we cannot know if a sensor is incorrect without performing a simultaneous manual count on the road it covers.
+We performed under the assumption that the data given are without measurement errors with the exception of missing data.

 Using the data for flash (rapid) estimates